From the bush of Baradine to the corridors of Canberra, this is Craig Emerson’s story of triumph over adversity.

 Yet both parents worked hard for meagre wages to give Craig a good education, and he vindicated their sacrifice.
 After gaining a PhD in economics, he was invited to join Bob Hawke’s staff to help design and implement the Labor government’s economic and environmental program.
 Craig became like a son to the prime minister; he and Bob worked hard, but also relished time out for betting, joking, and singing.

-The Boy from Baradine is an unusual ex-politician’s memoir.
-It is a deeply human tale of trauma and triumph, of fear and fun, of character overcoming adversity.
-It will also inspire young people that it is possible to succeed from the most unlikely of personal circumstances.
+The Boy from Baradine is an unusually honest ex-politician’s memoir.
+It is a deeply human tale of trauma and triumph, of fear and fun, which will inspire young people to succeed even from the most unlikely of personal circumstances.

 ‘As a politician, Craig Emerson demonstrated rare emotion for a person in such a hard-nosed game: genuinely heartfelt passion for fairness and justice, and a visceral empathy and compassion for others.
 As a colleague, I valued Craig's humanity as well as his intellect and command of economics.

 In his book, we discover the origins of these qualities: from the graphic retelling of childhood experiences in a troubled household in outback New South Wales, to the corridors of Parliament House in the service of prime minister Bob Hawke, and onto the international stage as Australia's trade minister.’